-EXECUTITVE SUMMARY:
+EXECUTIVE SUMMARY:

 Establishing speed limits and signs are part of state law complying with California Vehicle Code (CVC) and federal law complying with Manual of Uniform Traffic Control Devices (MUTCD).
 In California, an Engineering & Traffic Survey (E&TS) that establishes a speed limit for any roadway at the 5th mph increment of the 85th percentile speed needs to be conducted to justify posted speed limits.
-These E&TS need to be conducted every five up to seven or ten years on particular criteria per CVC.
-The 2021 E&TS was conducted on twenty-nine (29) roadways in the City of Salinas where surveys expired in 2020 or will expire in 2021.
-The results are that out of the twenty-nine (29) segments, five (5) are increasing, four (4) are decreasing, and twenty (20) segments posted speed limits will remain the same.
+These E&TS need to be conducted every five up to seven or ten years on criteria per CVC.
+The 2022 E&TS was conducted on forty-four (44) roadways in the City of Salinas where surveys expired in 2022 or will be expired in the first half of 2023.
+The results are that out of the forty-four (44) segments, three (3) are increasing, six (6) are decreasing, and thirty-five (35) segments posted speed limits will remain the same.